-At its most fundamental level, trust is built one person at a time, at self-consciousness levels.
+Fundamentally, trust is built one person at a time, on an individual level of self-awareness.
 Social distancing and our new work-from-home culture pose challenges when it comes to building trust, especially in new relationships.

 This newfound distancing we all find ourselves in also presents larger and quicker opportunities to erode trust, which affects the social capital and resources needed to operate in a healthy and productive relationship.